 Spelling variations of this family name include: Whittier, Whittyer, Whittear, Whityer, Whithear, Wittier, Wittyer, Wittyere, Wittyer, Whitear, Whittear, Whitehair, Withere, Wityere, Wityear, Whityear, Wittiere, Wityear, Wytyear and many more.

 This web page shows only a small excerpt of our Whittier research.
 Another 272 words (19 lines of text) covering the years 1279, 1455, and 1487 are included under the topic Early Whittier History in all our PDF Extended History products and printed products wherever possible.

 More information is included under the topic Early Whittier Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Whittier Settlers in the United States in the 17th Century
+Whittier Settlers in United States in the 17th Century

 Whittier Settlers in United States in the 18th Century

 Whittier Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.